-F5 Electrio-powered model flight and F6 Promotion
+F5 Electrio-powered model flight

 Today, the electric motor is by far the most widely used drive for propeller planes in model aviation.
 The possibilities to equip remote controlled model airplanes with electric drives are almost unlimited.
 From the smallest model with a weight of 50 grams to large models of 20 and more kilograms.
 Powered gliders, aerobatic models, racing planes, glider-tow machines, replicas of jet and vintage planes, seaplane models, helicopters, etc. Electric propulsion systems are clean, easy to operate, and the power can be precisely metered.